 Just because ceramic china dinnerware looks old, it doesn't mean that it's valuable.
 Spider cracks in glaze coats can happen during the firing process and not just come from age, which makes spidering a questionable identification technique.
 The first steps in establishing the value of china dinnerware begin with identifying the type of china, the manufacturer, the artist or its age.
-Once you know the answer to one or more of these questions, you can determine the value of your old china.
+Once you know the answer to one or more of these questions, you can determine the value of your old china dishes.

 Potters and artists use different clays when making ceramics, so knowing the type of clay can help you establish the china's value.
 Fine porcelain china was first made for the royal families in China during the Song Dynasty between 960 and 1127 A.D. after the discovery of a material called kaolin clay that fires at higher temperatures and creates glass-like white porcelain.

 Country of Origin

 For china made after 1890, the McKinley Tariff Act required that goods imported into the United States must contain a country of origin stamp.
-So, if the dishware contains a country name on its backside, there's a chance it was made after 1890.
+So, if the dishware contains a country name on its underside, there's a chance it was made after 1890.
 But, before that time, many manufacturers also included the name of the country or at least the pottery company's location, such as Limoges china, which indicates the region in France where the china was first made after a deposit of kaolin clay was discovered nearby in 1771.

-While the first few pieces of dishware that came out of a pottery may not have a mark, manufacturers quickly took to adding a symbol or a hallmark -- a logo -- that identified the pieces they made.
+While the first few pieces of dishware that came out of a pottery may not have a mark, manufacturers quickly took to adding a symbol or a hallmark — a logo — that identified the pieces they made.
 For example, Meissen china often bore the crossed swords symbol in a variety of forms over the years.

-Once you've located either a symbol, a hallmark, artist's initials or some other identifying feature on the back of dishes, saucers and the bottoms of cups, compare it to online sites, information in books, or take the item to an antique collector or appraiser to establish its value.
+Once you've located a hallmark or some other identifying feature on the back of dishes, saucers and the bottoms of cups, compare it to online sites, information in books, or take the item to an antique collector or appraiser to establish its value.
 While you can check online auction or craft sites to see the prices stipulated by other sellers, for best results, contact a professional, as these methods may not indicate true or full value.